marxinal/Blog/content/post/physical.md

 - _Power_
   - The power is the probability that the test will find a statistically significant difference between the amplitude of the signals.
-Where it reflects the variance of the amplitude of the signals as Ill as the squared mean summed.
+Where it reflects the variance of the amplitude of the signals as well as the squared mean summed.

 - _MinMax_
   - The difference between largest and smallest value in the histogram which is